Yes, Type 2 diabetes can be difficult to cope with.

-More than 34 million Americans have Type 2 diabetes, about 1 in 10.
+More than 37 million Americans have Type 2 diabetes, about 1 in 10.
 Certain minority groups, including Black Americans and Latinos, are also at greater risk than white Americans because of genetics and other factors.
 Risk also increases with age.
-One-quarter of people over 65 have diabetes.
+One-fourth of people over age 65 have diabetes.

 What do newly diagnosed patients say when they learn they have diabetes?

 The first thing to do is take a deep breath.
 The second is to learn as much as you can from reliable sources.
 Don't go to “Dr. Google” and search diabetes.
-I refer my patients to the American Diabetes Association for both Type 1 and Type 2 diabetes and to the JDRF for Type 1 (or “juvenile”) diabetes.
+A reliable source for information is the American Diabetes Association for both Type 1 and Type 2 diabetes and to the JDRF for Type 1 (or “juvenile”) diabetes.

 But, we all Google everything.
 What's wrong with Googling Type 2 diabetes?